andrew-geeks/tkinter-classroom-management-system/README.md

-# tkinter-Classroom-Management-System(1.1)
+# tkinter-Classroom-Management-System(1.2)
 A python software fully developed by me.
 It can be used for daily activities of a teacher(tutor).
 It has exciting features like plotting graphs, percentage calculator, saving details of students in databases etc.
-It helps to plot graphs like Pie Chart & Bar Graph for student projection and class projection(in version 1.2).
+It helps to plot graphs like Pie Chart & Bar Graph for student projection and class projection(version 1.2).
 You can create an acount in the software and add your class.

+New version(1.2) has been uploaded which includes student report & class performance.
+In the upcoming version(1.3), we wil add attendance records.

 Watch the video of the version1.1:<https://youtu.be/XNcBYkREzl8>

 ------------
 Libraries used: